-After installing Veeam 9.5 Update 3, SQL logs are truncated during backup, but truncation task is still marked as success in job statistics.
+After installing Veeam 9.5 Update 3, SQL logs are not truncated during backup, but the truncation task is still marked as a success in the job statistics.
 SQL Log Backup sessions complete with 0 KB transferred.

 You can confirm if any SQL VMs are affected by this change by checking the Guest Helper log located on the Guest VM.

 The specific error you will find in the GuestHelper log if affected is the following:

 Description = The UPDATE permission was denied on the object 'backupset', database 'msdb', schema 'dbo'.

 This is due to a change in required SQL Permissions in 9.5 Update 3.
 These permissions requirements were changed to resolve a previous issue with how Veeam sends requests to SQL to finalize database backup and log truncation.
 The specific change in permissions is that the msdb system database now requires db_datawriter role, whereas before this was not needed.

 Required SQL Permissions for SQL log backup and truncation can be found here: